Understanding Angry Emotions

 Understand your angry feelings are a signpost

 Angry feelings are normal and very important.
-Unfortunately, anger has a bad reputation, which can make it harder for us to express it without causing harm to ourselves and others.
+Unfortunately, anger has a bad reputation which can make it harder for us to express it without causing harm to ourselves and others.
 Anger is a big signpost telling you that something is not right or something is uncomfortable.
-Your job is to work out what that might be, so maybe pause and ask yourself ‘why do I feel angry?’ or ‘what’s going on here for me?’
+Your job is to work out what that might be, so maybe pause and ask yourself ‘why do I feel angry?’ or ‘what’s going on here for me?

 Be curious about your emotions

 We experience many feelings each day, and they can become mixed up, so it can be difficult to work out exactly what we are feeling, especially uncomfortable emotions.
-Without questioning or exploring them they often escalate into anger.
+Without questioning or exploring your emotions they often escalate into anger.
 Getting curious gives us the opportunity to pause, identify and speak our feelings out loud, and choose different behaviours to send more useful messages to the people we care about.

 Recognise that angry feelings are not the same as angry behaviour